stride3d/stride-docs/en/manual/requirements/index.md

 > [!Note]
 > * Xamarin is included with Visual Studio licenses.
 For instructions about how to install Xamarin with Visual Studio 201, see [this MSDN page](https://docs.microsoft.com/en-us/visualstudio/cross-platform/setup-and-install).

-For information about platforms Xenko supports, see [Platforms](../platforms/index.md).
+For information about platforms Stride supports, see [Platforms](../platforms/index.md).

-## Run games made with Xenko
+## Run games made with Stride

-To run games made with Xenko, you need:
+To run games made with Stride, you need:

 - .NET 4.6.1
 - DirectX11 (included with Windows 10 and later), OpenGL, or Vulkan